 Our last destination was Surabaya of East Java.
 Surabaya is a vibrant port city with canals and buildings from its Dutch colonial past.
 And it has a thriving Chinatown and an Arab Quarter whose Ampel Mosque dates to the 15th century.

 We started in the morning stopping by the Tugu Pahlawan, the Heroes Monument, that honors the independence battles waged in Surabaya’s streets in 1945.
 It’s a memorial park with tall monuments and other statues.
 The monument park is a reminder of Indonesia’s independence from colonial rule.
 The place had interesting slabs with carvings about their fight.

 Then we went to visit this lovely Majapahit Hotel built by Iranian brothers during Dutch colonialism.
 The Majapahit Hotel was so interesting because the hotel had architecture and design borrowed from different cultures.
 After the hotel, we across the street for our lunch.
-We had a really delicious lunch of Indonesian food.
+We had a delicious lunch of Indonesian food.
 We ate most of everything they served.
 CHAMP!

-Following we went to the Muslim Quarters founded by Arabs immigrants.
+Following we went to the Muslim Quarters founded by Arab immigrants.
 The place had an Arabic-style market and the old Ample Mosque that dates back to the 15th century.
 Also nearby was the Chinese community with old Chinese warehouses and shops.

 Next, our guide took us on a lively tour of the Kampung Ketandan neighborhood with colorful painted walls and streets.
 We stopped at a center where many Muslim women in yellow shirts were waiting for us.
 They showed us some really beautiful work batik work.
 And we were offered to experience some batik dying.
 Yes!
 We experimented with some dyes.
 All of the work by our travelers turned out beautifully.
 This was a fun experience.